ICME-India/MicroSim/README.md

 #### coolingCoarseningNiAlMo

 It contains the OpenFOAM case files required to run the coarsening problem while cooling for NiAlMo alloy.

+#### coarseningNiAlMo2Variant

+It contains the OpenFOAM case files required to run the coarsening problem for 3 phase NiAlMo alloy.

+#### coarseningNiAlMo3Variant

+It contains the OpenFOAM case files required to run the coarsening problem for 4 phase NiAlMo alloy.

+#### coarseningNiAlMoHexagonalOrthorhomic

+It contains the OpenFOAM case files required to run the coarsening problem for 4 phase hexagonal orthorhomic NiAlMo alloy.

 The following contributers are acknowledged